lunjohnzhang/yulun-academic/content/publication/zang2024online_ggo/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Cheng Qian$^U$
+  - Hongzhi Zang$^U$
   - admin
+  - He Jiang
-  - Varun Bhatt
+  - Zhe Chen
-  - Matthew Christopher Fontaine
-  - Stefanos Nikolaidis
+  - Daniel Harabor
+  - Peter J. Stuckey
   - Jiaoyang Li

 # # Author notes (optional)